 - Olive oil

-Blend all ingredients together in a blender or food processor.
+For this pesto recipe, blend all ingredients together in a blender or food processor.
 For ratios, it’s up to you!
-You’ll want a lot of basil compared to everything else, but I’ve played around with different ratios and found many that I like.
-I usually fill the blender with basil, pour in some cashews, plop a heaping spoonful of mascarpone, a similar amount of mozzarella, and drizzle enough oil for it to blend well.
-Once it’s blended, I taste and decide what it needs more of, and add salt as needed.
+You’ll want a lot of basil compared to everything else, but I’ve played around with different ratios and found many I like.
+I usually fill the blender with basil, pour in some cashews, plop a heaping spoonful of mascarpone, and a similar amount of mozzarella, and drizzle enough oil for it to blend well.
+Once it’s blended, I taste and decide what it needs more of and add salt as needed.

-Sometimes I like it on the nuttier side; sometimes I’m craving a creamier sauce, so I add extra mascarpone; other times I’m really just wanting a fresh flavor so I leave it heavy on the basil.
+Sometimes I like it on the nuttier side; other times, I’m craving a creamier sauce, so I add extra mascarpone; other times, I want a fresh flavor, so I leave it heavy on the basil.
 The key is to play around and have fun!
 Consider writing down how much you used so that you can try to emulate it the next time.

-You can store pesto into an air-tight container and keep in the fridge.
-Note: When you go to use it, you’ll notice the outside is brown but the inside is still green.
+You can store the pesto in an air-tight container and keep it in the fridge.
+Note: When you go to use it, you’ll notice the outside is brown, but the inside is still green.
 Basil turns brown when exposed to air or extreme temperatures.
 It’s ok to eat!

-Freezer tip: I like to make huge batches of pesto so that I don’t have to do it every week (I eat a lot of pesto!).
+Freezer tip: I like to make huge batches of pesto using this pesto recipe, so I don’t have to do it every week (I eat a lot of pesto!).
 I also have histamine intolerance, so I can’t eat things that have been sitting in the fridge.
-So, I scoop single-serving portions into freezer containers, and separate layers with aluminum foil.
+So, I scoop single-serving portions into freezer containers and separate layers with aluminum foil.
 Once they’re frozen, I store them in freezer-safe containers or bags.
-That way, anytime I need some pesto, I just quickly grab a frozen dollop, microwave for 30 seconds, and it’s fresh and ready to go!
+That way, anytime I need some pesto, I quickly grab a frozen dollop, microwave it for 30 seconds, and it’s fresh and ready to go!

 I ended up with these ingredients because I can eat them.
 Cashews are one of 3 nuts I can eat.
-I’ve also tried sunflower seeds (which I can tolerate in low doses) but didn’t like the flavor as much.
-I encourage you to have fun with it, and play around with different ingredients that you like and can eat!
+I’ve also tried sunflower seeds (which I can tolerate in low doses) but liked the flavor less.
+I encourage you to enjoy it and play with different ingredients you want and can eat!
 Here are some suggestions:

 - Dairy: I use mascarpone and fresh mozzarella because they are low in histamine.
-You can try other cheeses, dairy-free if needed, or even milks.
-You can also just use mascarpone without mozzarella (mascarpone is lactose-free!), or go without cheese altogether.
+You can try other cheeses, dairy-free if needed, or even milk.
+You can also use mascarpone without mozzarella (mascarpone is lactose-free!) or go without cheese altogether.

 - Fat: You can use any oil.
 I’ve never tried it with butter, coconut oil, or ghee, but that would probably work as well!